karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 At first I didn't plan to write about it, but the new [Azure DNS Private Resolver](https://azure.microsoft.com/en-us/blog/announcing-azure-dns-private-resolver-now-in-preview/) resource is a potential solution to this problem and also I have been testing it those past few days, so at the end I have thought that this post might be helpful to someone, so here I am.

-The problem I'll be talking about in this post and also some of the potential solutions is that **a private DNS zone will not work over an Azure P2S VPN connection**.
+The problem I'll be talking about in this post is that **a private DNS zone will not work over an Azure P2S VPN connection**.

-Be aware that **this issue also happens if you try to resolve some Azure private resources from an on-premise network connected via ExpressRoute or VPN**.
+Be aware that **this problem also happens if you try to resolve some Azure private resources from an on-premise network connected via ExpressRoute or VPN.**.

 # What is the problem when trying to resolve a private resource over an Azure VPN P2S